telefonicaid/fiware-cygnus/flume/doc/devel/add_new_sink.md

 		abstract void persist(String organization, long recvTimeTs, ArrayList contextResponses) throws Exception;
     } // OrionSink

-The `process` method is responsible for getting the channel, initiating a Flume transaction, taking an event and processing it by calling to the `persist` method.
-The abstract version of the `persist` method is the only piece of code a developer must create accordinglgy to the logic of his/her sink.
+The `process` method is responsible for getting the channel, initiating a Flume transaction, taking an event and processing it by calling the `persist` method.
+The abstract version of the `persist` method is the only piece of code a developer must create according to the logic of his/her sink.

-Please notice the `process` method handles all the possible errors may occur during a Flume transaction by catching exceptions, specially those thrown by the abstract `persist` method.
-There exist a collection of Cygnus-related exceptions which usage is mandatory located at:
+Please notice that the `process` method handles all the possible errors that may occur during a Flume transaction by catching exceptions, especially those thrown by the abstract `persist` method.
+There exists a collection of Cygnus-related exceptions whose usage is mandatory located at:

     fiware-connectors/flume/src/main/java/es/tid/fiware/fiwareconnectors/cygnus/errors/